 Funding will be issued to the entity to which delinquent obligations are owed (e.g. mortgage servicer or taxing authority, etc.).
-Prior to any funds being disbursed on behalf of an applicant, the applicant's servicer, local tax authority, or other payee must enter into a VMRP Partner Agreement.
-This agreement provides the VMRP with assurance that HAF proceeds will be accepted and applied appropriately to the eligible homeowner's account with that entity.
+Prior to any funds being disbursed on behalf of an

 Withdrawn Applications

 Applicants may voluntarily withdraw their applications at any time prior to disbursement of funds.
 Withdrawal procedures will be included in the VMRP Policies and Procedures.